 Baz Dreisinger reports on an unusual festival that celebrates language with a distinctly Caribbean twist.

-FRED D'AGUIAR: Crimes of the sea pressed by light.
-This morning sky, white of stars, chop off my shirt planning sun.
+FRED D'AGUIAR: Coins in the sea pressed by light.
+This morning sky, white of stars, chalk off my shirt climbing sun.

-DREISINGER: Fred D'Aguiar's spare verses about cricket fields in Diana(ph) shared the stage with Victor LaValle's comedic oh-so-detailed musings on an American men's room.
+DREISINGER: Fred D'Aguiar's spare verses about cricket fields in Guyana shared the stage with Victor LaValle's comedic oh-so-detailed musings on an American men's room.

-VICTOR LAVALLE: I open my mouth to breathe, but the (unintelligible) filth and its corrupted soul haunted me.
+VICTOR LAVALLE: I open my mouth to breathe, but the faint whiff of filth and its corrupted soul haunted me.

 DREISINGER: Welcome to Calabash, a three-day international literary festival with a vibe all its own.